heliophysicsPy/summer-school-24/aiml-tutorial/CourseMaterials/models.md

 Regression can model both continuous and and discrete variables. **Logistic regression** takes input variables and models the probability of a set of possible outcomes.
 A common use of logistic regression is prediction of a "yes" or "no" outcome:  Will there be a solar flare?
 Will there be a geomagnetic storm?

+### Dimensionality Reduction and Clustering Models

+Dimensionality reduction and clustering are common *unsupervised* approaches, meaning you are trying out different representations of the data to see if one provides insight or utility.
+If you have a complicated dataset and want to turn it to something more manageable, these models are very useful.

+Dimensionality reduction seeks to transform the dataset into fewer dimensions (typically 2 or 3 dimensions) without destroying the useful statistical properties.
+A common dimension reduction in Heliophysics is taking *x,y,z* components of plasma velocity and magnetic field, and re-projecting them in two coordinates: normal and transverse to the prevailing magnetic field direction (*Bn* and *Bt*).

+However, if it's not clear what coordinates would serve best for a particular dataset, unsupervised ML models can determine the most information-preserving transformations.

+Clustering is useful when you want to determine whether the data can be organized into separate groups, but you're not sure how those groups are defined.
+There are many types of clustering models, and sometimes the best way to determine which works best for a particular dataset is to try them out and see how they do.

+<a href="https://www.kaggle.com/code/samuelcortinhas/intro-to-pca-t-sne-umap">This article by Samuel Cortinhas on kaggle.com</a> concisely describes several models and compares performance on a distribution of data.

+Our first exercise will focus on data clustering using a simple K-means model.

 ### Decision Trees

 Decision trees are models that consist of nodes that apply tests to the data resulting in final results or decision in the resulting "leaves."